PlanBee-dev/ouludevmeetup-presentation/slides.md

 We used workers to connect our form to github issue creating.
 The form submits to a worker which then creates an issue in github using Octokit API.

+Serverless - Workers run without any servers to manage or provision.
+Code is deployed to Cloudflare's global edge network.
+Unlike Aws Lambdas, code for workers does not need to be deployed as zipped file.

+Generous free tier and pay-as-you-go pricing make Workers affordable.

 ---
 layout: image-right